 Shortly after returning to Canada in 1945, he joined the reserve battalion of the Queen’s Own Rifles rising to the rank of Lieutenant Colonel commanding the regiment from 1960 to 1963.
 In 1963, he and his wife, Jean, attended the royal wedding of Colonel-in-Chief Princess Alexandra in Westminster Abbey.

 He retired from military service in 1963 to enjoy his cottage on an island in Georgian Bay and his teaching career.
-He retired from teaching in 1978 at which time he and his wife became snow birds spending winters in Florida until he passed away in 2008.
+He retired from teaching in 1978 at which time he and his wife became snow birds spending winters in Florida until he passed away on March 17, 2008.